-A study done in 2016 reviewed the nutritional values of moringa and recorded that moringa oleifera is a rich source of iron and consuming them helps overcome iron deficiency and treat anemia (16).
+A study done in 2016 reviewed the nutritional values of moringa and recorded that moringa oleifera is a rich source of iron and consuming them increases iron absorption that helps overcome iron deficiency and treat anemia (16).

 - Heal Ulcers

-Moringa seeds have brilliant anti-ulcer properties (17).
+Moringa seeds have brilliant anti-ulcer properties.
+Additionally, their wound healing properties also play an important role here (17).
 Traditionally, it has been widely consumed in India and Pakistan to treat gastric ulcers (18).

 A recent study was done on rats, on whom gastric ulcers were induced, and moringa leaf extract was administered regularly.
 The study showed that regular moringa extract helped reduce the ulcers and acid pepsin secretion was decreased (19).

-Above were the benefits for our general health, but moringa seeds are also used in the cosmetic industry as they provide multiple benefits for our skin too.
+Above were the moringa’s benefits for our general health, but moringa seeds are also used in the cosmetic industry as they provide multiple benefits for skin health too.

 What Are The Benefits Of Moringa Seeds For Our Skin?

 Following are few of the numerous benefits of drumstick seeds for our skin –